 Found throughout the northern half of the state, and less common southward.
 In the right habitat on the right day, this species may become very abundant.

-Early Brown Elfin Sightings
+Recent Brown Elfin Sightings